 - Experienced manual therapists only are invited to continue through Parts II & III.
 Exceptions on a situational basis are considered.

-- Attendance at an Anatomy Trains manual workshop as well as general familiarity with the Anatomy Trains concept
+- General familiarity with the Anatomy Trains concept

 - Proof of current license to touch (for LMT, PT, RN, OT et al) in the location where you plan to practice KMI